PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/UnitOfWorkPattern.md

 ## The MORYX way

-The MORYX framework follows another strategy: You don't need to implement an own UnitOfWork class becuase it is the DbContext and the repositories are generated at runtime.
+The MORYX framework follows another strategy: You don't need to implement an own UnitOfWork class because MORYX has a generic one for your DbContext and the repositories are generated at runtime.
 So no code needs to be maintained.
 Also have a look at the [repository proxy builder](RepositoryProxyBuilder.md)

 Let's have a look at an example implementation how you define the UnitOfWork and Repository approach in the MORYX framework.